anoma/whitepaper/whitepaper.md

 The release of the Bitcoin protocol in 2008 marked the beginning of *scriptable settlement*, a category of distributed ledger architectures that is suitable for cryptocurrencies with discrete properties and monetary policies.
 Although it is not Turing-complete, Bitcoin Script[@bitcoinscript] is able to support applications beyond currencies, such as Namecoin and Colored Coins.
 As discussed in the Ethereum Whitepaper[@ethereumwhitepaper], while applications built on scriptable settlement are functional, this architecture requires too many trade-offs that resulted in constrained properties and usability.

 The introduction of the Ethereum protocol in 2014 set the precedent for *programmable settlement*, a new category of architectures for constructing decentralised applications that leverage Turing-complete virtual machine execution, which adds substantially more expressivity to the settlement layer.
-Programmable settlement paved the way for improved versions of applications that scriptable settlement is not able to support, such as fungible tokens (ERC20) or Ethereum Name Service (ENS), which are today well-established versions of the Colored Coin and Namecoin ideas, respectively – in addition to many other desirable applications, such as non-fungible tokens (NFTs), Decentralised Automonous Organisations (DAOs), or the recently introduced Soulbound Tokens (SBTs)[@weyl2022decentralized].
+Programmable settlement paved the way for improved versions of applications that scriptable settlement is not able to support, such as fungible tokens (ERC20) or Ethereum Name Service (ENS), which are today well-established versions of the Colored Coin and Namecoin ideas, respectively – in addition to many other desirable applications, such as non-fungible tokens (NFTs), Decentralised Autonomous Organisations (DAOs), or the recently introduced Soulbound Tokens (SBTs)[@weyl2022decentralized].

 Proposed and deployed blockchain protocols since Ethereum's release have brought significant improvements to specific architectural components, for instance: consensus mechanisms (Tendermint[@buchman2018latest], Avalanche[@rocket2018snowflake]), Sybil-resistance mechanisms (proof-of-stake, proof-of-storage), scaling solutions (sharding, rollups), and cryptographic schemes (zero-knowledge proofs) – but these improvements to constituent primitives do not change the basic architecture of programmable settlement.

 While programmable settlement is sufficient for certain applications, many contemporary applications have further requirements.
 Settlement suffices when the involved parties have already decided what and with whom to settle, but contemporary applications often also require infrastructure for helping potential counterparties discover each other and decide with whom and on what to settle.
 As a workaround, existing applications have usually adopted an architecture that relies on one or many permissioned or centralised components (such as provers, solvers, or sequencers), usually implemented as Web2 services, in their stack.

-Examples include decentralised exchanges for fungible assets (0x, CoWSwap, Uniswap), for non-fungible assets (Wyvern, LooksRare, OpenSea), novel voting/funding mechanisms (quadratic voting/funding, Gitcoin), and rollups (Optimism, Arbitrum, Starknet, zkSync) – their architectures involve at least one centralised component that often results in a loss of permissionlessness, fault-tolerance, censorship-resistance, or privacy.
+Examples include decentralised exchanges for fungible assets (0x, CoWSwap, Uniswap), for non-fungible assets (Wyvern, LooksRare, OpenSea), novel voting/funding mechanisms (quadratic voting/funding, Gitcoin), and rollups (Optimism, Arbitrum, Starknet, zkSync) – their architectures involve at least one centralised component that often results in a loss of permissionlessness, fault-tolerance, or censorship-resistance.

 One emerging approach for applications seeking to avoid centralisation points in their architecture is to deploy an application-specific sovereign chain to replace a specific component in the stack.
-Even though this approach can solve the immediate centralisation problem, it comes with substantial trade-offs, such as the loss of network effects (application composability and software re-use) or the addition of disproportionate complexity to developers and users, who need to reason about multi-layered security, privacy, and latency domains.
+Even though this approach can solve the immediate centralisation problem, it comes with substantial trade-offs, such as the loss of network effects (application composability and software re-use) or the addition of disproportionate complexity to developers and users, who need to reason about multi-layered security, and latency domains.

 In this paper we present Anoma.
 Anoma is a unified architecture for full-stack decentralised applications – characterised by its intent-centricity, decentralised counterparty discovery and computational outsourcing of NP search problems to solvers which compute valid state transitions.
-With this architecture, contemporary applications can be built without compromising permissionlessness, fault-tolerance, censorship-resistance, or privacy.
+With this architecture, contemporary applications can be built without compromising permissionlessness, fault-tolerance, or censorship-resistance.

-Anoma's architecture also exposes novel primitives, such as composable privacy, which enables applications to handle transparent, shielded, and private state and operations; and multi-chain atomic settlement, which allows users and applications with different security preferences to obtain atomicity.
+Anoma's architecture also exposes novel primitives, such as multi-chain atomic settlement, which allows users and applications with different security preferences to obtain atomicity.
 These and other novel primitives pave the way for the development of applications that cannot be built with existing architectures, several of which we enumerate in **Section 5: Applications**.

+# Anoma deployment roadmap

+## Galileo: Deploying the Anoma distributed OS (operating system) to Ethereum (including other EVM chains) and further systems (SVM, CosmWASM, ...)

+* Galileo enables developers to use all the functionality of the OS on each supported platform/architecture.
+Specifically it allows developers
+  * to write applications in terms of intents rather than transactions
+  * to write an application once and deploy it everywhere

+## Dagon: Enabling multi-domain concurrency and settlement

+* Dagon networks all the individual deployments of the OS into one whole distributed system.
+Specifically it means that
+  * users can use intents from any specific domain on every other domain (i.e. cross-chain trades)
+  * developers can leverage different underlying systems for different use cases (i.e. DA from Celestia, ordering from Ethereum)

+## Ahra: Scale-free local and global consensus for hyper scaling of the Anoma world computer

+* Ahra finalizes the world computer.
+It allows for any networked device to become part of the distributed OS.
+* It enables the deployment of local consensus instances, such as enterprise chains or local trading.
+* At this point Anoma fully implements the dream of the world computer.
+* It is faster than Solana (local consensus will always be faster than global consensus) and more decentralized than Bitcoin (consensus could involve every single human on the planet).

+# Token utility

+XAN, Anoma's native token, is the global coordination mechanism that powers the distributed OS that is Anoma.
+It faciliates the coordination between all involved actors, from users over solvers to consensus providers and is used in everything from a simple intent to a complex ZKP proof.
+It does not just capture a portion of the economic value generated on a deployment like traditional base layers have done, but rather captures a portion of the total value that is coordinated anywhere on the distributed OS (Anoma) and as such its value capture dynamic are superior to existing comparables.
+Fundamentally the utility comes from powering global economic coordination, whether it happens on Ethereum, Solana, Plasma, a sovereign corporate chain or as part of local consensus between 3 phones.

+* Users, whether manual or programmatic, include fees alongside their intents in order to pay for their execution
+* Solvers, which can perform both traditional matching, similar to market makers or also other roles such as ZKP proving or data storage, charge fees for those services.
+* Consensus providers, which provide ordering, furthermore charge fees.
+* Other types of nodes, such as DA, can also configure their individual revenue model.

+Specific Anoma instances can choose whether to allocate the fees to a strategic reserve, distribute them to service providers or burn them.
+Most likely economically it is the most advantegeous to do the latter and as a result most deployments are likely to choose that route.

+Besides coordinating all the actors involved in the economic flows, XAN also faciliates the continuous evolution of the distributed OS, it's many deployments and the core software powering it.
+As such the token can be used to:
+* signal the desire to upgrade to a specific new software release.
+* move value to an upgraded deployment.
+* perform actions to upgrade local or global instances without requiring them to build and deploy their own governance system.

+To summarize, rather than only using the native asset for gas payments in a single base layer, with Anoma the token is used by every actor in the distributed OS and fee capture can be proportional to all the economic flows facilitated by Anoma without being limited to a specific deployment.
+It allows the token to capture a portion of the total value that is coordinated anywhere on the distributed OS (Anoma) and as such its value capture dynamic are superior to existing comparables.
+Fundamentally the utility comes from powering global economic coordination, whether it happens on Ethereum, a sovereign corporate chain or as part of local consensus between 3 phones.

 # Architectural design philosophy